 - One English elective each trimester; one of which must be Writing Seminar or Research & Writing.

 - An appropriate mathematics course.

-- A yearlong course in science, world languages, or Center for Entrepreneurial & Global Studies (CEGS).
+- A yearlong course in science, world languages, Center for Entrepreneurship, Economics & Finance (CEEF) or History & Global Studies.

-- Two additional yearlong courses (or a combination of three trimester courses) in CEGS, mathematics, science, world languages or fine & performing arts.
+- Two additional yearlong courses (or a combination of three trimester courses) in CEEF, mathematics, science, world languages, History & Global Studies or fine & performing arts.

 - Postgraduates who elect not to follow the above course of study will receive a Certificate of Attendance from the Academy.

 In 2015, WMA was selected by the College Board to include the AP Capstone™ Program as part of its curriculum.
 The first year will offer AP Seminar, which will be part of the English Department, while AP Research in the second year will follow the students’ passion and could fall under any academic discipline.

 Click here to view the Academic Day schedule for Upper School students 2019-2020.